RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 Now that we saw how it works, it's time to clean up stuff.
-Beware that the "nuke=true" option removes both the grafana user and the data, so make sure there is nothing important you could loose.
-Again, remove the pkg_mgr if not on RHEL Edge target.
+Beware that the "nuke=true" option removes both the grafana user and the data, so make sure there is nothing important you could lose.
+Again, remove the pkg_mgr if not on the RHEL Edge target.

 ```{% raw %}
 ansible-playbook -i edge, -u cloud-user -b \